-If your child is going to be absent from school, please call the school at 604-858-4510 and leave a message (our phones are not answered until 8:15 or use our Safe Arrival Link on Unsworth's Website.
+If your child is going to be absent from school, please call the school at 604-858-4510 and leave a message (our phones are not answered until 9:00), use our Safe Arrival Link on Unsworth's Website or email unsworth@sd33.bc.ca.
 It saves us a great deal of time and ensures the safety of your child if you communicate their status to us.
 Please feel free to leave your message on our answering machine.
-If a parent does not notify the school of a child's absence, the school will attempt to call your home to check on the absence.
+If a parent does not notify the school of a child's absence, the school will email you to check on the absence so please ensure your email is checked regularly or set an alert.